BlueBrain/nexus/src/main/paradox/docs/additional-info/faq.md

 **Why are RDF and JSON-LD important for Nexus?**

 RDF is the data model used to ingest data into the Knowledge Graph and it is also used for SHACL schema data validation.
 JSON-LD is fully compatible with the RDF data model, and it is the main format we use for messages exchange.
-A JSON-LD payload is then converted to an RDF Graph for validation purposes and for ingestion in the Knowledge Graph.
+It is also the preferred format for message exchanges for APIs.
+The choice of JSON-LD is due to the fact that is as plain JSON but with some special [keywords](https://json-ld.org/spec/latest/json-ld/#syntax-tokens-and-keywords).

 **Can I connect any SPARQL client to Nexus’ SPARQL endpoint?**